-If you have any questions about our use of your personal data, please contact please contact firstname.lastname@example.org or BMW customer care – either by email at email@example.com or by phone on +49 89 1250-16000 (daily from 8am to 8pm).
+If you have any questions about our use of your personal data, please contact please contact firstname.lastname@example.org or BMW M customer service, either by email at email@example.com or by calling 0049 89 1250 160 16.

 As persons affected by the processing of your data, you may claim certain rights under the GDPR and other relevant data protection regulations.
 The following section contains an explanation of your rights according to the GDPR.

 According to the GDPR, you are entitled to the following rights in particular as an affected person: